-1. Introduction
+1 Introduction

 - 1.1.
-This policy covers the GLA's position on release of information in the following situations
+This policy governs the GLAA's release of information in the following situations and should be read in association with other relevant GLAA policies.

 - Intelligence

 - Sharing information with law enforcement, other Government Departments, and regulatory authorities (including overseas authorities) Inspections

-- · Criminal investigations
+- Criminal investigations

 - Refusals to grant a licence

 - Revocations of a licence

 - Information issued to the press on a refusal or revocation

 - Release of information to Board members and other stakeholders

 - Release of information concerning appeals

 - Appeal results

 - Freedom of Information

 - Data Protection requests

 - Advice and guidance

 - Active checks

 - Complaints

 - Research

-- 1.2 The GLA's approach to the release of information has regard to:
+- 1.2 The GLAA's approach to the release of information has regard to:

 - Better regulation principles of being accountable, and

 - Relevant statutory obligations